gloriajs/gloria/README.md

 Templates are html or markdown files, they are interpreted with [handlebars](https://www.npmjs.com/package/handlebars).

 There are three main objects you can access on your template, `site` has access to the properties specified in `_config.yml`.
-`self` has access to the properties specified in the header of the page, and `args` has access to the arguments given to the command build.
+`page` has access to the properties specified in the header of the page, and `args` has access to the arguments given to the command build.

+##Layouts

+A layout file is used to have a structure common to different pages, for example a navigation menu, header, css includes, scripts, etc.

+The name of the layout will be the name of the file, by default `default.html` is included, additional files included in the `_layout` folder will be used.
+If no layout exists or is especified the file will be rendered on its own.

+The main thing that templates require is `{{{page.content}}}` that will get replaced with the actual content of the page.

+##Includes

+Include files, or also known as partials, are files that can be included in your content or layouts, they can be useful to reuse snippets like a `head` element, or a share button.

+Any amount of partials and includes can exists, in the `_includes` folder, they are named as their file name, and they can be used like this `{{> head}}`.
+Data will be interpolated there as expected.

 ##Frontmatter